The Soldier's Details

 From Singapore, Claude Anderson left Singapore to sail to the south west coast of Burma and then to Burma-Thai Railway with 3,000 Australians with A’ Force Burma, Green Force No. 3 Battalion.

-Claude Anderson was selected with ‘A’ Force to go to Burma, Green Force No. 3 Battalion.
-Sailing from Singapore Green Force No. 3 Battalion arrived at Victoria Point where the POWs were to work at the wharves or repairing the aerodrome.
+Green force arrived first at Victoria Point where the POWs were to work at the wharves or repairing the aerodrome.

 Claude Anderson assisted Albert Coates with about 60 amputations, some of which were men of the 2/4th.